 Prior to July 1, 2005, all claims were filed with the Workers Compensation Commission, and all initial rulings were made by the Commission.
-After July 1, 2005, claims are filed with an employer administrator who processes the claim.
-If any party is in disagreement with the original findings, a protest may be filed.
+After July 1, 2005, claims are filed with a claims administrator who processes the claim.
+If any party is in disagreement with an order from the claims administrator, a protest may be filed.
 The claim is then presented to the Office of Judges for litigation processes.
 After all proceedings are finalized and all evidence has been submitted, the Administrative Law Judge prepares a final order setting forth Findings of Fact and Conclusions of Law.
 At this stage, should a party disagree, an appeal may be filed to this Board.

 When the claim gets to the Workers’ Compensation Board of Review, the matter is heard strictly as an appellate case.
-The Board is not an evidentiary taking body, and the case does not come to the Board de novo.
-Thus, the hearings before the Board are confined to the evidence presented before the Commission/Administrator and the Office of Judges.
-It is noteworthy that this is due to a change made back in 1990.
-Prior to the legislative action in 1990 which created the Office of Judges, the Board could hold de novo hearings and receive new evidence.
+Parties cannot submit new evidence to the Board of Review.
+Thus, the hearings before the Board are confined to the evidence presented before the Office of Judges.
 It is important for claimants, employers, and attorneys practicing before the Board to understand that new evidence cannot be introduced to the Board.
 The Board must decide the case on evidence which was presented to the Administrative Law Judge.
-Instead of affirming, reversing or modifying the decision of the Administrative Law Judge, the Board may, upon motion of any party or upon it’s own motion, remand the case to the Insurance Commission or the Chief Administrative Law Judge for the taking of such new, additional or further evidence as in the opinion of the Board may be necessary for a full and complete development of the facts of the case.
+Instead of affirming, reversing or modifying the decision of the Administrative Law Judge, the Board may, upon motion of any party or upon it’s own motion, remand the case to the claims administrator or the Office of Judges for the taking of such new, additional or further evidence as in the opinion of the Board may be necessary for a full and complete development of the facts of the case.

 There are guidelines that the Board must follow when reviewing a case.
 These are set out in Chapter 23 of the West Virginia Code and are as follows: